leopoldabgn/PhotoGallery/README.md

 ![Capture d’écran du 2022-07-07 12-50-45](https://user-images.githubusercontent.com/95108507/177757688-f1d13e2a-9861-45f4-80f5-93ffbafff827.png)

 - Paint: The pencil button will allow you to open your image in an image editor that I created (paint.jar).
 Once inside you can draw on the image or modify it.
 Then save it.
-I invite you to see the link to this project: **paint.jar**
+I invite you to see the link to this project: [Paint](https://www.github.com/leopoldabgn/Paint.git)

 ![Capture d’écran du 2022-07-07 12-58-45](https://user-images.githubusercontent.com/95108507/177758156-51eac8cc-0b9b-44b2-be78-47a12b2fbfc1.png)